Matthew Pegg

-Matthew Pegg is a Canadian firefighter currently serving as the fourth and current chief of Toronto Fire Services (TFS) since May 2016.
+Matthew Pegg is a Canadian firefighter most recently serving as the fourth chief of Toronto Fire Services (TFS) from May 2016 to January 2025.
+He was succeeded by Chief Jim Jessop.

 Pegg was also appointed general manager of emergency management for the City of Toronto in 2018.

 In March 2020, Chief Pegg, as the general manager of the Toronto Office of Emergency Management, was appointed to lead the City of Toronto's response to the COVID-19 pandemic.
 As the incident commander for the COVID-19 pandemic, he led the development and operation of the most complex incident management system in Toronto's history, including the longest-ever continuous deployment of the Emergency Operations Centre.

 Early life and education

 Matthew Pegg was born in Keswick, Ontario in 1973 and grew up on his family farm.

 He has completed university education in Leadership and Administration from Dalhousie University, Industrial Relations from Queen's University and Public Management from the Schulich School of Business at York University.

 He has been awarded the Executive Chief Fire Officer professional designation by the Canadian Association of Fire Chiefs.